 History

+In 1957, Inger Berg and Jens Bruun married in Denmark and immigrated to North America, eventually settling in Bellevue, Washington, in 1961.
 They founded the Scan Design furniture chain in the late 1960s, introducing mid-century modern design to the Pacific Northwest.